Gyrojet: Gyrojet Carbines

 Gyrojet Carbine Model B: Known as the "Sporting Rifle", it features a pistol grip, rifle stock, and scope mount.

 An experimental prototype of the Gyrojet that contained a longer 18 inch barrel, and a stock.
-These prototype's were used to solve the many acceleration issues that were seen in Gyrojet pistols due to rocket activation times by assisting the projectile through a longer barrel, helping the rocket accelerate much faster and travel longer ranges.
+These prototypes were used to solve the many acceleration issues that were seen in Gyrojet pistols due to rocket activation times by assisting the projectile through a longer barrel, helping the rocket accelerate much faster and travel longer ranges.
 A second variant known as the Model B, or "Sporting Rifle", was produced, featuring a rifle stock, grip, and an optional scope mount for ranged engagements.

 Gyrojet Survival 2000 "Derringer"

 Developed in the 1970s as a final effort to save MB Associates from bankruptcy, the Gyrojet Survival 2000 (known as a Derringer pistol) is a modified starting pistol with its upper barrel chambered in Gyrojet ammunition Roughly 20 models were produced of this version.
 The second variant of the pistol, known as the Gyrojet Survival 2001, was modified to fire Gyrojet ammunition from both of its barrels.
-Only 3 models were ever created of this variant, with only one surviving before MB Associates went bankrupt in 1975.
+Only three models were ever created of this variant, with only one surviving before MB Associates went bankrupt in 1975.